An oasis in the nation's capital.

 Situated between the Washington Monument and Lincoln Memorial, Constitution Gardens is a quiet oasis removed from the bustling capital, with the potential to function as an important social space and a welcome respite on the Mall.

-The re-imagined Constitution Gardens will retain its original purpose as a pastoral setting, but offer sustainable space for education and entertainment in all seasons, day and night.
+Constituton Gardens, the site of our first restoration project, will retain its original purpose as apoastoral setting, but will also offer sustainable space for education and entertainment in allseasons, day and night.
 See the plan here.